 Roll Breast Cancer to the Curb: Waste Corp. of America is partnering with the American Cancer Society to make strides against Breast Cancer.
 Get your pink trash can here.

-The Solid Waste Division has started a new year-round String Lights Recycling Program.
+The Solid Waste Division has a year-round String Lights Recycling Program.
 Bring your old Christmas or party string lights to the Public Works Center, 405 NW 39 Avenue.
 There is a string lights recycling container outside the lobby of the new Administrative building.

 All overflow garbage must be placed in official yellow bags that can be purchased at Publix.
 Ask for them at the service counter.

-E-Scrap recycling provides curbside collection by disabled citizens working with ARC of Alachua County.
+E-Scrap (electronics) recycling provides curbside collection by disabled citizens working with ARC of Alachua County.
 Your participation can help ARC provide much needed jobs, while recovering valuable materials that would have been buried in a landfill otherwise.
 Read More

 Got a Special Event coming up?
 Recycling and garbage cardboard containers available at cost.
 Read More